-My first book, Engineers for Change: Competing Visions of Technology in 1960s America, was the inaugural volume in the MIT Press Engineering Studies series.
+My first book, Engineers for Change: Competing Visions of Technology in 1960s America, (MIT 2012) was the inaugural volume in the MIT Press Engineering Studies series.
 The book explores the history of the US engineering profession in the postwar era, focusing particularly on engineers’ struggles over social responsibility.
-My essays and reviews have appeared in The Atlantic, IEEE Spectrum, Science, Technology and Culture, and the Washington Post.
+I am now a co-editor of this series, and always looking for promising manuscripts.
+My essays and reviews have appeared in The Atlantic, Chronicle of Higher Education, IEEE Spectrum, Science, and the Washington Post.

 At Virginia Tech, I am a senior fellow of the Institute for Creativity, Arts, and Technology (ICAT), and a co-founder of the Human-Centered Design Interdisciplinary Graduate Education Program, in which I teach graduate seminars for students from a wide range of disciplinary backgrounds to critically interrogate the meaning and practices of innovation.
 I also have affiliated appointments in the departments of History and Engineering Education.

 I am a Co-PI on the Virginia Tech faculty team for the RED (Revolutionizing Engineering Departments) program, an NSF initiative to redesign undergraduate engineering and computer science education.
 We are working with the Bradley Department of Electrical and Computer Engineering to transform its curriculum, expand the career opportunities it offers, and ultimately broaden the pool of students entering the department.